Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

 When you are logged in a new PTFE installation. it concludes installation, now let's work with snapshots.

-## Working with snapshots.
-Backup-Restore procedures.
+## Working with snapshots

 ### Creating Snapshot
-- Go to the Admin Dashboard of PTFE: https://ptfe-vagrant.guselietov.com:8800/dashboard, at the right side of it you are going to see the section with the text "Snapshots Enabled" and a button **[Start Snapshot]**, press it  :
+- Go to the *Admin Console* of PTFE: https://ptfe-vagrant.guselietov.com:8800/dashboard, at the right side of it you are going to see the section with the text *"Snapshots Enabled"* and a button **[Start Snapshot]**, press it  :

     ![Enabled snapshots](screenshots/1_screenshots_enabled.png)